 If you are having symptoms of pancreatitis including nausea, vomiting, diarrhea, bloating, and fever, contact us!
 Dr. Alfred Johnson and his team specialize in evaluating and treating pancreatitis.
-For more information, please call us or book an appointment online.
+Dr. Johnson has 32 years of experience in his field with additional fellowship training in Laparoscopic/MIS surgery.
+For more information, please contact us or book an appointment online.
 We are conveniently located at 240 East 13th Street Merced, CA 95341.

 Table of Contents:

 Pancreatitis occurs when there is inflammation within the pancreas.
 The pancreas is a flat, long gland that sits tucked in behind the stomach within the upper abdomen.
 The pancreas then produces enzymes that help the digestive system and hormones that help to regulate the way your body is processing sugar.

 Pancreatitis can occur either as acute pancreatitis which can appear suddenly and last for a few days, or develop chronic pancreatitis, which occurs over many years.
 Mild cases of pancreatitis are able to improve with medical treatment; however, the same cannot be said for severe cases of pancreatitis, as it can cause life-threatening complications.

 It is highly recommended that you schedule an appointment with Dr. Alfred Johnson MD if you are noticing acute onset or even persistent abdominal pain occurring.
 If your abdominal pain has become too severe that you are unable to sit still, or even find a position suitable enough to allow you to be a bit comfortable, you should seek immediate medical attention and gastrointestinal services.

 Pancreatitis often occurs when the digestive enzymes become activated while still within the pancreas, the irritating cells of the pancreas are what is causing the inflammation to occur.